 These carpets have been procured by SMBC utilising third party approved contractors.
 Therefore, it is understood that carpets fitted meet the approved standard.
 See observations.

-10) Flat entrance doors are a combination of notional timber doors and an unknown composite type door.
-The timber flush doors incorporate a Georgian wired vision panel.
+10) Flat entrance doors are notional timber type entrance doors, some with a Georgian wired vision panel.
 These should be upgraded to certified FD30s as part of any future refurbishments.